We have previously seen how VQL Event Queries are simply VQL queries that never terminate, generating a row for each event that occurs.

 DNS lookup from clients.

 Once the client syncs its client monitoring table, it will start forwarding events to the server.
 Events are simply rows returned by the VQL query.
-The server simply stores these rows in the filestore and provides a timeline based UI to inspect the data.
+The server simply stores these rows in the datastore and provides a timeline based UI to inspect the data.

-You can see the timeline view is split into three rows:
+The timeline view is split into three rows:

 Table View